mongodb-labs/migration-verifier/README.md

 The migration-verifier optimizes for the case where a migration’s initial sync is completed **and** change events are relatively infrequent.
 If you start verification before initial sync finishes, or if the source cluster is too busy, the verification may freeze.

 The migration-verifier is also rather resource-hungry.
 To mitigate this, try limiting its number of workers (i.e., `--numWorkers`), its partition size (`--partitionSizeMB`), and/or its process group’s resource limits (see the `ulimit` command in POSIX OSes).

+# Document comparison methods

+## `binary`

+The default.
+This establishes full binary equivalence, including field order and all types.

+## `ignoreFieldOrder`

+Like `binary` but ignores the ordering of fields.
+Incurs extra overhead on this host.

+## `toHashedIndexKey`

+Compares document hashes (and lengths) rather than full documents.
+This dramatically shrinks the data sent to migration-verifier, which can dramatically shorten verification time.

+It carries a few downsides, though:

+### Lost precision

+This method ignores certain type changes if the underlying value remains the same.
+For example, if a Long changes to a Double, and the two values are identical, `toHashedIndexKey` will not notice the discrepancy.

+The discrepancy _will_, though, usually be seen if the BSON types are of different lengths.
+For example, if a Long changes to Decimal, `toHashedIndexKey` will notice that.

+If, however, _multiple_ numeric type changes happen, then `toHashedIndexKey` will only notice the discrepancy if the total document length changes.
+For example, if an Int changes to a Long, but elsewhere a Long changes to an Int, that will evade notice.

+The above are all, of course, **highly** unlikely in real-world migrations.

+### Lost reporting

+Full-document verification methods allow migration-verifier to diagnose mismatches, e.g., by identifying specific changed fields.
+The only such detail that `toHashedIndexKey` can discern, though, is a change in document length.

+Additionally, because the amount of data sent to migration-verifier doesn’t actually reflect the documents’ size, no meaningful statistics are shown concerning the collection data size.
+Document counts, of course, are still shown.

 # Known Issues